November 8, 2018 What’s a kosher phone?

-But don’t be too hard on yourself if you assume that a Kosher phone is something like this.
-I’m sure that’s something too.
+Don’t be too hard on yourself if you assume that a kosher phone is something like the below.
+I’m sure there’s a product like that too.

 But the kosher phone I have is one of the most restrictive phones.
-It is a flip-phone.
+It is a flip phone.
 The original device is the LG VX5500, which was released in 2008.
 It comes with talk, text, camera and, I believe, a browser.
-The unmodified phone can be ought on ebay for $20.
+The unmodified phone can be bought on Ebay for $20.